tylerrussin/ConsoleRenderEngine/README.md

 **Boundary Lines**

-The 3d simulation is able to project the ceiling, wall, and floor.
-To remove the visual issue of not being able to distinguish each wall cell from one another in the 3d space a boundary line texture is added to the walls.
-The difficulty of adding boundary lines is each ray cast out only has information on if it has intercepted a block or not (boolean flag).
+The 3D simulation is able to project the ceiling, wall, and floor.
+To remove the visual issue of not being able to distinguish each wall cell from one another in the 3D space a boundary line texture is added to the walls.
+The difficulty with adding boundary lines is that each ray cast out only returns information if it has intercepted a block or not (boolean flag).
 There is no intelligent communication between rays.
-The purposed solution is a manipulation of the current hit block corners and their relation to the current cast ray that has intersected the wall.
+The proposed solution is a manipulation of the current hit block corners and their relation to the current cast ray that has intersected the wall.

 Firstly, a vector is created for each corner of a hit block back to the player.
 This is done by taking the current ray vector adding the current corner of the block minus the player’s coordinate.